Guidance for solicitors and conveyancers

 If you are seeking to inspect the register in person at our council offices, please email us to arrange an appointment.

-Once your request has been processed, we will email our Customer Service Team who will confirm availability for the following week.
+Once your request has been processed, we will email our Customer Service Team who will confirm availability.

 Schedule of charges